mrded/wroom/data/blog/2025-04-04-south-of-spain-trip.md

 ## Where?

 2 nights in the north of Spain - most probably staying in the Rioja region.
-4 or 5 nights staying the South of Spain at my place in Salobrena.Trips to Nerja (Ayo's amazing paella place on the berach); Rhonda (check out the gap); Apujarra mountain villages (ie. Capileira)
+4 or 5 nights staying the South of Spain at my place in Salobrena.Trips to Nerja (Ayo's amazing paella place on the beach); Rhonda (check out the gap); Apujarra mountain villages (ie. Capileira)

 ## How much?